Powers of Attorney

 - the medical treatment you will or will not receive, i.e. do or do not resuscitate (DNR)

-The above are some of the many significant legal powers you will be giving to your POAs.
+The above are some of the many significant legal powers you will be giving to your POAs to make those life-changing decisions on your behalf.

 Using a Certified Elder Coach/Mediator

-to discuss sensitive, significant arrangements with a neutral third party gives peace of mind to both you and your family.
+to plan and discuss sensitive, significant arrangements in advance with a neutral third party gives peace of mind to both you and those you love.

 Confidential Private Consultation